Shimmery mermaids and brave buccaneers AHOY—it’s time to parr-ty!

 Dips and Chips

-Shark teeth = organic tortilla chips
+Shark teeth = organic tortilla chips in a seashell serving bowl

 Seaweed dip = guacamole (I like this recipe)